dmitru4ok/IRC-bot/document.md

 ## Challenges
 1. C strings
 2. Main problem - message parsing.
 Especially if messages break in the middle because of buffer size.
 3. How to build architecture?
+4. Do I just ignore MOTD without parsing?
+(I did)
-4. Children inherited the same socket and main was reading their input instead of listening to the network (fixed by only allowing main to network)
+5. Children inherited the same socket and main was reading their input instead of listening to the network (fixed by only allowing main to network)
-5. Handling JSON from API is sheer pain.
+6. Handling JSON from API is sheer pain.
+7. I don't check for all the errors: is nick already taken?
+Did I join channel successfully?
+8. Also, temptation to hardcode buffre sizes, not define them
+9. Apparently, there is a bug were some command that should not be sent gets formed of leftovers of AI call.